Angellysg/MoviesProject/README.md

 ## Live Demo

-You can explore the live demo of the Movie Catalog app [here](https://movie-catalog-demo.vercel.app/).
+You can explore the live demo of the Movies app [here](https://movies-project-plum.vercel.app/).

 ## Features